hudwave/lets-make-lasagne/chapter-03-dependency-injection/chapter-03-dependency-injection.md

 # Lets make lasagne

-# A Lesson in loose coupling: How to throw away the spaghetti code
+# A lesson in loose coupling: How to throw away the spaghetti code

 ## Chapter 3: Dependency Injection